shamohamin/TA_PANEL/README.md

 ## TA_PANEL

-In the project directory, you can run:
+This project is website for AP_98 KNTU which student can See their grades and homeworks.

+## Start
 ### `npm start`

 Runs the app in the development mode.<br />